Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 There's no state-of-the-art MVVM backbone from Microsoft that could spare much dev time and encourage teams to select this subsystem.
 Free first-class cliparts, galleries, and libraries of user controls are scattered if available at all.

-Commercial frameworks offer superb high-level boilerplate, but Microsoft could allure even more developers if `New-Project` could propose template wizard: Editor, Drawing, Studio (code, CAD i.a.), Messenger etc.
+Commercial frameworks offer superb high-level boilerplate, but Microsoft could allure even more developers if `New-Project` could propose a template wizard: Editor, Drawing, Studio (code, CAD i.a.), Messenger etc.

 ## XAML